S.T.A.R. Program now accepting applications from November 2, 2020 - January 15, 2021 for the spring semester.

 - have U.S. citizenship or resident alien status

-- have documented financial need, and/or a documented disability
+- have documented financial need, academic need, and/or a documented disability

 Applicants will be selected two times per year.